LinosM/rock-band-3-deluxe/readme.md

 ## Introduction

-The purpose of this branch is to use an old version of Rock Band 3 Deluxe as a base and back-port any newer QoL features without any of the custom textures for stability on 360 hardware
+The purpose of this branch is to use an old version of Rock Band 3 Deluxe as a base and back-port any newer QoL features without any of the custom textures for stability on 360 hardware.
+Build specifically tailored for parties/events.

+## Features

+- Customizable track speed
+- Customizable song speed
+- Vocal Options available on every instrument while in AIM
+- Disable pausing for party play
+- Calibration Mode
+- Faster Menu scrolling
+- Toggle Scrolling SFX
+- Venue Select
+- Gem color selector

+### Settings turned on by default

+- All Instruments Mode
+- Venue set to big_club_02
+- Mic Volumes set to 1
+- Miss Sounds off
+- Song Title always on
+- Scroll SFX off
+- Track Speed at 115%
+- Larger hit-window

 ## Install